thaliaarchi/tty37-docs/tty37.md

 \[Graphic]
 Note: This shows the Greek symbols.

-TABLE OF FUNCTION BAR CONFIGURATIONS

-\[Graphic]

 ## Typebox

 ASCII characters with their locations in an 8-row typebox and function bar
 configurations: \[Type figure 28]

 Columns:
-1. ASCII character name
+- **Name**: ASCII character name
-2. Short ASCII character name used in typebox table. \[Type figure 28] This seems to be used for brevity only in the table and not elsewhere.
+- **Abbr**: Short ASCII character name used in typebox table. \[Type figure 28] This seems to be used for brevity only in the table and not elsewhere.
-3. ASCII character code in big-endian binary \[Type figure 28]
+- **ASCII**: ASCII character code in big-endian binary \[Type figure 28]
-4. Parity bit (8th bit), to obtain even parity. \[Type figure 16] It is 1 when the ASCII code has an odd number of 1 bits.
+- **P**: Parity bit (8th bit), to obtain even parity. \[Type figure 16] It is 1 when the ASCII code has an odd number of 1 bits.
-5. Coordinate in 8-row typebox \[Type figure 28]
+- **Coord**: Coordinate in 8-row typebox \[Type figure 28]
   - Row: 0–7, top to bottom in below table
   - Column: 0–15, right to left in below table
-6. Function bar code, indicating which code levels are marking (bits which are 1). \[Type figure 28] It is derived from the ASCII code in binary (code levels 1–7) with the parity bit (code level 8).
-Horizontal positioning with code levels is described in \[Type section G] and vertical positioning with code levels is described in \[Type section I].
-The row in the typebox is calculated with `b6*4 + b7*2 + b5` and the column with `!b1*8 + b2*4 + b4*2 + b3`, using the values for each bit.
+- **Marking**: Function bar code, indicating which code levels are marking (bits which are 1). \[Type figure 28] Code levels 1–7 are the ASCII bits (least-significant bit first) and code level 8 is the parity bit.
+Horizontal positioning uses code levels 1–4 and is described in \[Type section G];
+  vertical positioning uses code levels 5–7 and is described in
+  \[Type section I].
+The row in the typebox is calculated with `b6*4 + b7*2 + b5` and the column with `!b1*8 + b2*4 + b4*2 + b3`, using the
+  values for each bit.
   - Code level 1: shift horizontally by 8
   - Code level 2: shift horizontally by 4
   - Code level 3: shift horizontally by 1
   - Code level 4: shift horizontally by 2
   - Code level 5: shift vertically by 1
   - Code level 6: shift vertically by 4
   - Code level 7: shift vertically by 2
   - Code level 8: parity check
-7. Function bar code, indicating which code levels are spacing (bits which are 0).
+- **Spacing**: Function bar code, indicating which code levels are spacing (bits which are 0).
 It is used for configuring a function bar for a code; for each level indicated, remove the marking tine, and for each level not indicated, remove the spacing tine, leaving one tine per level in the function bar
-   \[Type figure 60] It is the complement of column 6.
+   \[Type figure 60] It is the complement of column Marking.
+- **11–1**: Function bar configurations with S (spacing), M (marking), \* (both tines removed), or - (unclear) for each level.
+Each level has one or zero tines, a spacing tine to the right, a marking tine to the left, or neither.
+  \[Type p66–68] Note that the bit order is reversed from columns Spacing and Marking.
+- **Style**: Groups of similarly derived function bar configurations, from my observation.
+  - A: Parity bit at level 8 and ASCII bits (most-significant bit first) at levels 7–1.
+  - A+9S: Style A, plus spacing at level 9.
+  - _?: Not specified by \[Type p66–68], but inferred from columns Marking and Spacing.
+- **Function bar name**: The name used in Table of Function Bar Configurations, when different from column Name. \[Type p66–68]

 Question: How is the parity check performed?

-TODO: Incorporate Table of Function Bar Configurations \[Type p66–68]

 TODO: Locate these parts.
 They could resolve the ambiguities in Table of Function Bar Configurations.